Environmental and Process Engineering

 CO2 reduction

 Various strategies for preventing (CDA), as well as using and storing (CCU) CO2 offer significant potential with a view to meeting the defined climate targets.
-Ceramics-based technologies for electrolysis, CO2 capture and for the synthesis of higher-value products (Fischer-Tropsch) can become a game-changing contribution to this effort.
+Ceramics-based technologies for oxygen-enriched combustion, electrolysis, CO2 capture and for the synthesis of higher-value products (Fischer-Tropsch) can become a game-changing contribution to this effort.
 In particular in carbon-intensive industries, such as the steel industry, it is possible to reduce emissions significantly by up to 95 % by producing hydrogen in a highly efficient solid-oxide electrolysis process and using it for the reduction of ferrous oxide.
-Another approach for reducing CO2 emissions is to optimize industrial combustion and oxidation processes.
-The consumption of fossil energy carriers, and thus CO2 emissions, can be reduced by adding oxygen.
-To produce oxygen cost-efficiently, Fraunhofer IKTS is developing oxygen-selective membranes and oxygen generators.

 © Fraunhofer IKTS